Fastest-depreciating cars for less than £50,000

 Even when you limit your budget to £50,000, some cars still drop their value like a stone – and these models are the worst offenders...

-The rate at which cars shed pounds and pence variest wildly, however, and here we're looking at the car which depreciate the fastest over three years and 36,000 miles of ownership.
+In this story, we're looking at the cars which depreciate the fastest, and which cost less than £50,000 to begin with.
 We've also covered the slowest-depreciating new cars for less than £50,000 in a separate story.

 *All prices correct at the time of writing